brendt/stitcher.io/src/content/blog/2019-11-28-php-74-upgrade-mac.md

 ## Valet

 <div class="author">
 Right now, Valet still doesn't officially support PHP 7.4 yet.
-You can add [a simply fix](*https://github.com/laravel/valet/issues/848) though
+There's <a href="https://github.com/laravel/valet/issues/848" target="_blank" rel="noopener noreferrer">a simply fix</a> though.
 </div>

 If you're using Laravel Valet, you should do the following steps to upgrade it: